 PSYH 575.
-Advanced Behavioral Neuroscience (3)
+Advanced Behavioral Neuroscience.
+(3)

-This course provides an in-depth examination of the biochemical, neuro-anatomical, and physiological bases of human and animal behaviors such as sensory-perception, motor function, language, learning, memory and emotion.
-Prerequisite: An undergraduate course in Physiological or Biological Psychology, Neuroscience, Neuroanatomy or Neurophysiology; or permission of the professor.
+This course provides and in-depth examination of the biochemical, neuro-anatomical, and physiological bases of human and animal behaviors such as sensory-perception, motor function, language, learning, memory and emotion.
+Prerequisites: an undergraduate course in Physiological or Biological Psychology, Neuroscience, Neuroanatomy or Neurophysiology or permission from instructor.

 PSYH 581.
-Special Topics in Psychology (3)
+Special Topics in Psychology.
+(3)

-This course provides an intensive study of selected topics of interest within the discipline of psychology.
+This course provides an Intensive study of selected topics of interest within the discipline of psychology.
 May be repeated for credit as the topic varies.

 PSYH 590.
-Advanced Forensic Psychology (3)
+Advanced Forensic Psychology.
+(3)